MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-data.md

 Every field can be marked as either being *included in Quick Entry* or *excluded from Quick Entry*.
 Fields that are included in Quick Entry, will be included in the path when you press Enter; fields that are excluded from Quick Entry, will not.

 When you are finished entering data in a field, you simply press Enter to confirm the changes and go to the next field.
 If you want to reverse direction, and go the previous field, press Shift+Enter.
-For more information about shortcuts, see [Quick Entry Keyboard Shortcuts for Fields](keyboard-shortcuts.md#QuickEntry).
+For more information about shortcuts, see [Quick Entry Shortcuts for Fields](keyboard-shortcuts.md#QuickEntry).

-#### <a name="tips-and-tricks"></a>Tips and tricks
+#### <a name="tips-and-tricks"></a>Tips and Tricks
 The following provides some useful information about using Quick Entry.

 - It is available for any editable fields.